devtestlabs-xyz/ansible-containers/docs/dockerhub/README.md

 * Only the necessary APK packages and Python libraries are installed

-* Kerberos client and tools is installed on each variant
+* Required Kerberos packages are installed on each variant

 * Ready to manage Active Directory domain-joined Windows and Linux hosts using Kerberos authentication over TLS encrypted WinRM and PSRP or SSH